spenceralan/better-doctor/README.md

 * bower install
 * npm install

+The required packages may take a few minutes to download and install due to the speed of your machine and your Internet connection.

+There is an environment variable you will need as well that is not included in the repository, the Better Doctor API key.
+You will need to sign up for an account here https://developer.betterdoctor.com/ to get your own key.
+In the root directory of this project you must create a file named '.env' with one line in it 'exports.apiKey = "YOUR-KEY-GOES-HERE"'.
+The single quotes should not be in the file but the double quotes should.
+Once this file is in place you can return to the terminal and run the following command.

 * gulp serve

-The required packages may take a few minutes to download and install due to the speed of your machine and your Internet connection.
-The last command should launch the app in your browser!
+This last command should launch the app in your browser!
 That's it!

 ## Built With